Instructions and Advices for Authors

 Wien: Universitat für Bodenkultur.

-Quotations of web documents especially papers in journals have to contain the DOI INDEX, if available!
+Especially quotations of papers in journals have to contain the DOI index, if available!

 All enclosures have to be numbered, described and introducing the source.